 - Check what happens in the backend during the payment process.
 Is the session data stored in a temporary table, or is any ID generated?

 - Check what happens if the payment process fails.

-- Check if any modification transaction is going on through the payment gateway, how much is taken out as a modified amount, and whether you are required to pay more.
+- Check if any modification transaction goes through the payment gateway, how much is taken out as a modified amount, and whether you must pay more.
 For example, if the modified amount is greater than the paid amount, then only the application redirects to the payment gateway; otherwise, it should not.